Benefits of organic foods

 your food pesticide

-exposure - and all the health risk it presents - to a
+exposure - and all the health risk it presents - down to the

 possible minimum.
-Added bonus of eating organic is that your
+Added bonus of eating organic, overall, is that your

 significantly higher influx of nutrients - the single most powerful